Pedrothebusdriver/vinted-ai-cloud/docs/STATUS.md

 - **Quality checks CI** – `.github/workflows/check.yml` now runs ruff, mypy, and pytest on every push/PR with the necessary system deps, keeping GitHub in lockstep with the local `scripts/check.sh`.

 ### In Progress — Codex
-- Build authenticated Vinted sampler (mobile-style login, clothing-only guard) and validate a clean batch.
+- Harden the new Vinted sampler (CF soak tests + Playwright fallback) and monitor the nightly runs.
-- Document deep-dive findings (architecture, hardware, UX) and roll into security hardening once sampler is stable.
+- Move into the hardware hardening track (mini PC benchmarks, provisioning scripts, firewall/secrets rollout).

 ## Open TODO / Roadmap
 1. Make the sampler resilient to Cloudflare (headless browser or curated retail feeds) so we consistently harvest non-zero listings.